WanderingSsoul/Q-learning-Snake/README.md

 - **Q-learning** (artificial intelligence)
 -
 ## 🛠working principle:
-Uses basic Q-learning which updates values ​​through an experience buffer that stores the past 200,000 moves from the last episodes
+Uses basic Q-learning which updates values ​​through an experience buffer that stores the past 200,000 moves from the last episodes.
+The game of snake displays with SFML library.

 ## 👤 Author
 **Anri Zhan**